embedly/embedly-jquery/README.rst

   you can do so with this argument.

 ``progress`` [`Function:null`]

-  Added directly to the Deferred object and will be called when the API returns JSON data for this URL. ``progress`` should accept a single data object.
+  Added directly to the Deferred object and will be called when the API returns JSON data for this URL. ``progress`` should accept a single data object and does not contain any information about the element that is being operated on.
   ::

     $('a').embedly({progress:function(data){